Scarabaeus1031/NEXAH/BUILDER_LAB/ARCHIVE_ENGINE/archived/research/experiments/prime_modular_resonance/PRIME_MODULAR_RESONANCE_THEORY.md

+## 🔷 EXPERIMENTAL OVERVIEW

+This system was developed through a sequence of experiments:

+- transition matrices
+- particle simulations
+- cycle detection
+- flow decomposition

+Initial observations showed:

+- non-random transitions
+- emergence of flow-like behavior
+- presence of cycles and drift

-# 🧠 NEXAH — Prime Modular Resonance
+These observations led to the formal structure described below.# 🧠 NEXAH — Prime Modular Resonance
 ## Unified Theory & Empirical Structure

 ---